Welcome to Occupational Therapy at the Center of Development!

 Occupational therapy practitioners work with children, youth, youth families, caregivers, and teachers to promote active participation in activities or occupations that are meaningful to them.
 Occupational therapy practitioners work with children of all ages and abilities through the habilitation and rehabilitation process.
 Occupational therapy practitioners collaborate with parents/caregivers and other professionals to identify and meet the needs of children experiencing delays or challenges in development.
 Occupational therapy practitioners collaborate to identify and modify or compensating for barriers that interfere with, restrict, or inhibit functional performance.
 Occupational therapy practitioners teach and model skills and strategies to children, their families, and other adults in their environments to extend therapeutic intervention to all aspects of daily life tasks; adapting activities, materials, and environmental conditions so children can participate under different conditions and in various settings (e.g., home, school, sports, community programs).

 Occupational therapy practitioners have training in psychosocial and mental health conditions and are well suited to address children’s emotional and behavioral needs as they relate to the sensory aspect of everyday activities and social interactions.
 For example, occupational therapy practitioners help children develop the ability to cope with sensory challenges and use sensory calming strategies to deal with frustration, defuse anger, and manage impulsivity in order to succeed at individual tasks and collaborative interactions at home, at school, and in the community.

 Addressing Sensory Integration and Sensory Processing Disorders Across the Lifespan: The Role of Occupational Therapy

 Sensory integration involves perceiving, modulating, organizing, and interpreting sensations to optimize occupational performance and participation.
 This includes vestibular (movement), proprioception (joint receptors, body awareness, position in space knowledge, grading of movement, muscle tone), touch, olfactory, auditory, visual, and oral sensory.

-These are all sensations your child has to integrate well in order to function normally.
+These sensations have to work as a team and integrate well in order to function normally.
 Well-regulated and appropriately functioning sensory systems contribute to important outcomes in social-emotional, physical and motor, communication, self-care, cognitive, and adaptive skills development and maintenance.
 Deficits in sensory integration can pose challenges in performing activities of daily living (ADLs), in addition to development, learning, playing, working, socializing, and exhibiting appropriate behaviors across many environments (Schaff & Smith Roley, 2006).